koileLab/SignalkTolino/adbsideloadtolino.md

 adb install com.gacode.relaunchx.apk # filename may vary
 ```

-maybe you need to restart adb as root - if you get error
+If you get error maybe you need to restart adb as root:

 ```text
 adb kill-server